entrity/Archery/notes/Compound.md

 ### Compound Unlimited
 40"-48" axel to axel

+Tend to have a window (not just cutaway).
+Window provides support on both sides of the arrow, valuable because without the support the riser actually bends when you draw.
+(You correct for this bend with your sight and so don't notice it in bows without the window.)

 ### Bowhunter
 30" axel to axel
 typically $12$" stab in front, $7 \pm 1$" stab in back